Sufflavus/Colibri/README.md

 # Colibri
-JavaScript custom Extensions and helpful functions
+JavaScript custom Extensions

 ## Setup & Dependencies
-1. colibri.js (does not have any dependencies)
+colibri.js does not have any dependencies
-2. colibri-utils.js (depends on colibri.js)

 ```html
 <head>